We need to talk about meetings

 Personal working practices

-• grouping similar tasks together to reduce switching
+grouping similar tasks together to reduce switching

-Different strategies work for different people depending on role, workload and constraints - and they only work when the surrounding culture allows them to.
+Different strategies work for different people depending on role, workload and constraints and they only work when the surrounding culture allows them to.

 Team and organisational shifts

-Focus and productivity improve most when teams:
+Focus and productivity improves most when teams:

-• set shared expectations around response times.
+set realistic expectations around response times.

-• are enabled to protect focus time.
+are actively enabled to protect focus time.

 Without this, people are left trying to concentrate despite how work is organised.